 AHFA also prohibits certain post-application activities on projects applying for low-income housing tax credits ("Housing Credits").
-For projects applying for Housing Credits or a tax-exempt volume cap allocation (but do not receive HOME Funds), prohibited post-application activities include, but are not limited to, acquiring, changes in property ownership, rehabilitating or converting all or any portion of the proposed site or project as well as disturbing the ground or commencing any form of construction at the proposed site or project.
+For projects applying for Housing Credits or a tax-exempt volume cap allocation (but do not receive HOME Funds), prohibited post-application activities include, but are not limited to, acquiring, changes in property ownership, rehabilitating or converting all or any portion of the proposed project or project-site as well as disturbing the ground (other than geotechnical soil borings upon advance notice to AHFA) or commencing any form of construction at the proposed project or project-site.
 All such post-application activities are prohibited during the review period that (a) begins with delivery of the application to AHFA and (b) ends with a written notification from AHFA that the environmental review process has been completed.

-If the aforementioned prohibited activities occur at a proposed site or project seeking Housing Credits during the prohibited period, regardless of whether the applicant consented to the activity or had knowledge of it, the application will terminate and will not be considered for funding.
-AHFA reserves the right to inspect a site at any time after submittal of an application to confirm that no prohibited activities are taking place.
+If the aforementioned prohibited activities occur at a proposed project or project-site seeking Housing Credits during the prohibited period, regardless of whether the applicant consented to the activity or had knowledge of it, the application will terminate and will not be considered for funding.
+AHFA reserves the right to inspect a project-site at any time after submittal of an application to confirm that no prohibited activities are taking place.